innovara/autoreply/README.md

 ## System Configuration

-For security reasons, as recommended in [Postfix's FILTER documentation](http://www.postfix.org/FILTER_README.html), the script should run under a dedicated user account (not "nobody", "root", or "postfix").
+For security reasons, as recommended in [Postfix's FILTER documentation](http://www.postfix.org/FILTER_README.html), the script should be run with a dedicated user account (not "nobody", "root", or "postfix").

 1. Create a dedicated user:
 ```shell